emmmmmmm/Decl_Audio/README.md

 ## Decl Audio

 **Decl** is a modular, tag-driven audio engine designed to *decouple* sound logic from game logic.
-Instead of embedding playback code in gameplay scripts, Decl listens to the world state—tags, values, events—and reacts accordingly.
+Instead of embedding playback code in gameplay scripts, Decl listens to the world state-tags, values, events - and reacts accordingly.
 Sound becomes a system that describes behavior, not one that gets micromanaged.

 This means minimal audio logic in game code: just keep the sound engine updated with what's happening in the world.
 Decl handles the rest.